Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-limitations/guide.en-ie.md

 ---
-title: "Technical capabilities and limitations of Public VCF aaS (aka ManagedPublic VCF as-a-Service)"
+title: "Technical capabilities and limitations of Public VCF aaS (aka Public VCF as-a-Service)"
-excerpt: "Learn about the technical capabilities and limitations of Public VCF aaS (aka ManagedPublic VCF as-a-Service)"
+excerpt: "Learn about the technical capabilities and limitations of Public VCF aaS (aka Public VCF as-a-Service)"
 updated: 2025-05-13
 ---

 ## Objective

-**This guide explains the technical capabilities and limitations of Public VCF aaS (aka ManagedPublic VCF as-a-Service), including resource constraints and configuration restrictions.**
+**This guide explains the technical capabilities and limitations of Public VCF aaS (aka Public VCF as-a-Service), including resource constraints and configuration restrictions.**

 ## Requirements